OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-11.md

 ## Mark 11:10

-> “Blessed is the arrival of the kingdom of our ancestor David!
+> “Blessed is the coming of the kingdom of David!
 > Hosanna in the highest!”

 ## Mark 11:11